teambit/docs/docs/add-and-isolate-components.md

 - Plan and arrange components in [namespaces](/docs/best-practices#use-namespaces) according to their functionality, similar to the way you would arrange them in folders in a project.
 - Ensure all component files are located in a single folder.
 - Review the package.json in your original projects to ensure proper definition of dependencies.
-- If you are using any sort of Custom Module Definition feature in your project, to use absolute paths in your `import` statements, you'll need to define Bit's [custom paths resolution](/docs/dependencies#custom-paths) configuration.
+- If you are using path aliases in your `import` statements, make sure you define Bit's [custom paths resolution](/docs/dependencies#custom-paths) configuration.

 ### Component id